Transparency

 A staff report by House Oversight Committee Democrats, based on Mazars-produced records for limited years and entities, found that Trump businesses received at least $7.8 million from 20 foreign governments while he was president—likely an undercount.
 Watchdogs report higher estimates when …

-U.S. House Committee on Oversight (Minority Staff) Donald J. Trump / Trump Organization CREW emoluments foreign-influence transparency
+U.S. House Committee on Oversight (Minority Staff) Donald J. Trump / Trump Organization Citizens for Responsibility and Ethics in Washington (CREW) emoluments foreign-influence transparency

 Read more →